Pacific Oyster Invasion: Challenges for Swedish Bathers

 Photo: Mats Schagerström/TT

-In Bohuslän, the population is widespread, while it is a matter of individual cases further south.
+In Bohuslän, the population is widespread, while it is about individual cases further south.

 They have developed into one of the most common mussels we have on the west coast, says Professor Mats Lindegarth.